Driftini/driftini.github.io/src/_artwork/2021-06-23-sanaeclip.md

 I had just realized I had that frog clip in a cabinet and figured it'd be fancy.

-I have taped this to a shelf in my room for no reason whatsoever, as seen in the attachment above.
+I also have taped this to a shelf in my room for no reason whatsoever.